groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 4.2.1 (2025-06-30) =
+* HARDENED User ID syncing so that the correct user is always linked with the correct contact
+* HARDENED Sanitization for Query::addJoin()
+* HARDENED Removed sensitive data from the WP User object when returned via JSON.
+* FIXED Email content empty if importing an email template and making no content changes.

 = 4.2 (2025-06-11) =
 * ADDED Alter default appearance of emails blocks in the email editor settings.
 * ADDED Explicit save button for email editor settings.